 Darren knew that was coming.

 The differences in their style of play are clear.
 The contrast in the eras in which they played American high school soccer is unmistakable.
 But their journeys are remarkably similar.
-Two teenagers faced with a difficult decision: Stay in their native Ireland or take a chance and move to the U.S., move to Henderson, to pursue an education while playing the game they adore.
+Two teenagers faced with a difficult decision: stay in their native Ireland — or take a chance and move to the U.S. — move to rural Henderson to pursue an education while playing the game they adore.

 Both took the risk.

 Shipping out to Henderson

 David moved to the U.S., in part, to get an education.
 Shortly upon his arrival, he was teaching his Vance Academy teammates about soccer.

 He arrived in Henderson in 1981 when soccer was somewhat of an afterthought around the country.

 The North American Soccer League had enjoyed success in some U.S. markets.
 The New York Cosmos attracted huge crowds at Giants Stadium as well as on the road, boasting the world’s greatest player, Pele, along with the likes of his Brazilian compatriot Carlos Alberto, Italian striker Giorgio Chinaglia and West German star Franz Beckenbauer.

 But the league ultimately folded in 1984 and the U.S. Men’s National Team hadn’t qualified for a World Cup since 1950.

 David didn’t speak with his teammates about the soccer world much.
 The conversation probably wouldn’t have lasted long.
 His only outlet to news from the game was through dated newspapers sent from home or PBS’s “Soccer Made in Germany” highlight show hosted by British commentator Toby Charles.